 If the Office of Financial Aid needs to verify your citizenship status, the following are acceptable documents.
-You may submit a signed copy of acceptable documentation to be considered for financial aid, but you must present the original document to your regional Office of Financial Aid before your aid will disburse, unless you are an online-only student.
+You may submit a signed copy of acceptable documentation to be considered for financial aid, but you must present the original document to your regional Office of Financial Aid before your aid will disburse, unless you are a fully online student*.

 - A copy of the student's official birth certificate showing that he/she was born in the U.S.

 - A copy of Form FS-240 (Report of Birth Abroad of a Citizen of the U.S.), the FS-545 (Certificate of Birth-Foreign Service), or the DS-1350 (Certificate of Birth).
 These forms are generated by the State Department and include an embossed seal.

 - A U.S. Passport or Passport card.
 In the case of nationals who are not citizens, the passport will be stamped with Noncitizen National.

 - A Certificate of Citizenship (N-560 or N-561) issued by USCIS.

 - A Certificate of Naturalization (N-550 or N-570) issued by USCIS (or, prior to 1991, a federal or state court), or through administrative naturalization after December 1990 to those who are individually naturalized.